 Email gives us the opportunity to communicate instantly without any cost attached to it and that’s precisely why everyone uses it.
-But, when you have to deal with hundreds of emails every day, email management can be more of a distraction than help.
+But, when you have to process hundreds of emails every day, email management can be more of a distraction than help.

 This is a guest post by Niraj Ranjan Rout, the founder of Hiver.

 A typical business user sends and receives over 600 emails per week – that is a lot!
 Lately, I have come across many articles and statements that email is the most monstrous, inefficient tool ever.
 I disagree.
 The truth is – email is not inefficient, we use it inefficiently.
-On that note, here are some tips to handle your emails better.
+On that note, here are some tips to process your emails better.